cdepillabout/evil-nix/README.md

 The neat (evil) thing about `evilDownloadUrl` is that it even works in Nix's [`pure-eval`](https://nixos.org/manual/nix/stable/command-ref/conf-file.html#conf-pure-eval) mode.
-In theory, `pure-eval` is supposed to require all downloaded files to have a hash specified, but `evilDownloadUrl` works around this limitation:
+In theory, `pure-eval` is supposed to require all downloaded files to have a hash specified, but `evilDownloadUrl` works around this _limitation_:

 ```console
 $ nix build --pure-eval